-Ubuntu 20.04 or other versions of Ubuntu are fairly easy to understand as the GUI makes it very easy.
-You have file explorer, support to many apps, dedicated software store.
+Ubuntu 20.04 or the latest versions are fairly easy to understand as the GUI makes it very easy.
+You have a file explorer, support for many apps, dedicated software store.
 All the Windows shortcuts are the same plus you can also define other hotkeys.
 All this is to make your Windows to Ubuntu switch more convenient.

 Ubuntu also supports hardware like Fax machines, printers, etc devices, and mostly just like Windows 10 it’s all plug and play.
 For some reason, if you have some trouble then you can always use the brand’s website for drivers for Ubuntu that are .deb package.

 Another reason for Windows to Ubuntu switch will be the cost of the Operating system.
 In India, Windows 10 has two variants namely Home and Professional.
 Both of these are above 8000 Rs.
 Whereas Ubuntu is free.
 You can always help by donating to the developers on Ubuntu’s website.
 So if you want to use an operating system legitimately with updates to security and privacy then Ubuntu will be a good alternative.